ruggeri/tech-notes/math/algebra.md

 This means that to 10x the dimension of the matrix, we 1,000x the time to solve.
 But note that most matrices are sparse, so there are far fewer operations to perform.

+Another calculation note: sometimes Matlab will do row-exchanges for the sake of numerical stability, since if a pivot is small, it can be bad to scale by this.

 **Transposes**